 Time seems right, then, for Brown’s big debut as a poker author.
 Unfortunately, Act to Win in Texas Hold ’em Poker ain’t gonna do much to enhance Brown’s status.
 Remember the sighs of disappointment over Negreanu’s book?
 Ain’t nothin’ compared to what you’re gonna hear about this one.
-This poorly-presented, slapdash introduction to no-limit Hold ’em poker strategy will likely strike most as a baldfaced attempt to take advantage of Brown’s currently-enhanced table image.
+This slapdash introduction to no-limit Hold ’em poker strategy will likely strike most as an attempt to take advantage of Brown’s currently-enhanced table image.

 First off: Act to Win is not a new text.
 An earlier version, simply titled Texas Hold ’em, was published in Germany in early 2006, with Kalhamer, a German mathematician and poker enthusiast, listed as the book’s sole author.
 As Brown explained last week when he appeared as a guest on Ante Up!, he had collaborated with Kalhamer on Texas Hold ’em, which Brown says sold well in Europe.
 This new English version now lists the pair as co-authors, with poker pros Vanessa Rousso (Brown’s girlfriend) and Sven Lucha also listed as contributors.